 Now click on “Start” and complete the demo to start using the navigation gestures.

-Other than Navigation Gestures, you can make use of few other apps like OnePlus Switch and other home screen customization like changing accent color, etc which don’t work in guest and secondary accounts for no reason.
-Anyhow you still cannot access messages app even with the activity launcher app.
+Other than Navigation Gestures, you can make use of few other apps like OnePlus Switch and other home screen customization like changing accent color, etc., which don’t work in guest and secondary accounts for no reason.
+Anyhow you still cannot access the messages app even with the activity launcher app.